Contents

 Ovarian antral follicles can be seen and counted using a transvaginal ultrasound.
 The follicles look like black bubbles on the screen of the ultrasound machine.
 The machine can then be used to check the size of the follicles as well.

-While there’s no exact medication to increase the number of follicles as we are born with all the follicles we will ever have, there are ways to slow down the natural decline in AFC.
-Taking antioxidant supplemnets such as selenium and vitamin E, eating a balanced diet, and reducing or abstaining from smoking, vaping and drinking can help.
+There is no exact method or medication to help increase antral follicle count.
+While it declines as we age, there are some ways to “slow down” this natural decline or preserve the existing reserve.
+Taking antioxidant supplements such as selenium and vitamin E, eating a balanced diet, and reducing or abstaining from smoking, vaping, and drinking can help.